Hadija Ndangiza Murangwa

 Hadija Ndangiza Murangwa (born 1975) is a Rwandan politician.
 She was a consultant in charge of strategy and institutional stability at the Institute of Certified Public Accountants of Rwanda (ICPAR).
-She is a senator in the Third legislature of the Rwandan Senate appointed by the Rwanda National Forum of Political Parties Organizations(NFPO).
-She was elected from the Ideal Democratic Party (PDI).
+She is a senator in the Third legislature of the Rwandan Senate appointed by the Rwanda National Forum of Political Parties Organizations (NFPO).
+She was elected from the Ideal Democratic Party.

 Education

-Hadija holds a master’s degree in International Business Law from McGill University (2003) Montreal, Canada.
+Murangwa holds a master’s degree in International Business Law from McGill University, Montreal, Canada.

 Career

-Hadija was a member of the Kigali International Arbitration Center (KIAC) with a Certificate of Associate of The Chartered Institute of Arbitration (London).
+Murangwa was a member of the Kigali International Arbitration Center (KIAC) with a Certificate of Associate of The Chartered Institute of Arbitration (London).

 She was a consultant in charge of strategy and institutional stability at the Institute of Certified Public Accountants of Rwanda (ICPAR).